k-gun/errorise/README.md

     // Throws if any error occured.
     $eh->throw();
 } catch (ErrorException $e) {
-    // Message: fopen(/path/to/file.txt): Failed to open stream: No such file or directory
+    // Message: fopen(/path/to/file.txt): Failed to open ...
     // Throw your custom exception after some business. throw new YourCustomException($e->getMessage());
 } finally {